- 3 Easy, Reliable, Productive Cut Flowers: Sunflowers, Zinnias & Rudbeckia

 Farmer–florist Hedda Brorstrom of Full Bloom Flower Farm grows organically on her acreage in Sonoma County.
 Her designs are layered, detailed, and rich with character.

 Here are two late-summer beauties.
 First, an uncommon bouquet with cardoon blooms, crocosmia, echinops, delphinium, lotus pod, garden roses, strawflower, and succulents.

-Next, an urn brimming with 'Café au Lait' dahlia, 'Dara' ammi, foxglove, scabiosa, lisianthus, echinops, dusty miller, tuberose, and 'Cherry Caramel' phlox.
+Next, an urn brimming with 'Café au Lait' dahlia, 'Dara' daucus, foxglove, scabiosa, lisianthus, echinops, dusty miller, tuberose, and 'Cherry Caramel' phlox.

-Wherever you grow, when it comes time to plan ahead for an abundant, late-summer harvest, seeds for many of these fine design elements will be available from Johnny's.
+And wherever you grow, when it comes time to plan ahead for an abundant, late-summer cut-flower harvest, seeds for many of these fine design elements will be available from Johnny's.